-Ed Penhoet has served as a member of our board of directors since June 2008 and chairman of the board since January 2013.
-Since June 2000, Dr. Penhoet has been a Director of Alta Partners.
-He sits on the board of several public and private life sciences companies, including CymaBay Therapeutics, Inc., Scynexis, Inc. and aTYR Pharma, Inc. Dr. Penhoet was the founder of Chiron Corporation, a biotechnology company, where he served as President and Chief Executive Officer June 1981 to April 1998.
+Ed Penhoet, Ph.D. has served as a member of our Board since June 2008 and chairman of the Board since January 2013.
+Dr. Penhoet is currently an Associate Dean of Biology at the University of California, Berkeley.
+From June 2000 until December 2016, Dr. Penhoet served as a Director of Alta Partners.
+He has previously served on the boards of several public and private life sciences companies, including CymaBay Therapeutics, Inc., Scynexis, Inc., aTYR Pharma, Inc., ZymoGenetics, Inc. and Innate Pharma S.A.
+Dr. Penhoet was a founder of Chiron Corporation, a biotechnology company, where he served as President and Chief Executive Officer from June 1981 to April 1998.
 Dr. Penhoet recently served as the President of the Gordon and Betty Moore Foundation from June 2004 to January 2008.
-Earlier, from September 1971 to July 1981, Dr. Penhoet was a faculty member of the Biochemistry Department and Dean of the School of Public Health at the University of California, Berkeley.
-He was the Dean of the School of Public Health at the University of California, Berkeley from July 1998 to June 2002.
+Dr. Penhoet also served as Dean of the School of Public Health at the University of California, Berkeley from July 1998 to June 2002, where he was earlier a faculty member of the Biochemistry Department.
 Dr. Penhoet has an A.B in biology from Stanford University and a Ph.D. from the University of Washington.

-David Baltimore, Ph.D.
+David Baltimore, Ph.D.View Bio

-Franklin M. Berger, CFA
+Franklin M. Berger, CFAView Bio